 Who Should You Ask for Adhesion Failure Root Cause Analysis?

 When attempting to build or improve an adhesion process, manufacturers are faced with a highly fractured market of specialists.
-Due to the emerging importance of advanced materials, coatings, and complex adhesion operations, there has been a massive opportunity for companies to drill very deep into a particular aspect of the adhesion process.
+Due to the emerging importance of advanced materials, coatings, and complex adhesion operations, companies have had a massive opportunity to drill very deep into a particular aspect of the adhesion process.

 Each of these experts can be highly effective at optimizing a very narrow aspect of an adhesion process.
 If it is assessed that the problem lies within the scope of these specialists, then there are extremely knowledgeable and capable assets at the disposal of manufacturers.